What is Sinuva and how is it used?

 The SINUVA Sinus Implant (Figure 1) is loaded into a Delivery System and placed in the ethmoid sinus under endoscopic visualization.
 The SINUVA Sinus Implant is made from bioabsorbable polymers designed to gradually soften over time.
 The SINUVA Sinus Implant may be left in the sinus to gradually release the corticosteroid over 90 days.
-The SINUVA Sinus Implant can be removed at day 90 or earlier at the physician's discretion using standard surgical instruments.
+Remove the SINUVA Sinus Implant by 90 days or earlier at the physician's discretion using standard surgical instruments.

 Health Care Provider Training